sled-group/About-SLED-Group/README.md

 - [Jianing Jed Yang](https://jedyang.com/)
 - [Ziqiao Martin Ma](https://mars-tin.github.io/)

+A list of active assitants and alumni can be found [here](https://sled.eecs.umich.edu/people/).

 ## Research
 ### Mission Statement
 We develop computational models for language processing that takes into account the rich situational and communicative context and build embodied AI agents that can communicate with humans in language.